PhD in Communication Sciences and Disorders

 - Professional resume.

 - Official scores for the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) taken within the last five years.

-- Applicants whose native language is not English must submit official scores for either the TOEFL or the academic module of the IELTS examination taken within the last two years.
-No waivers allowed.
-Minimum acceptable scores to be considered for admission are: TOEFL - 100 Internet-based with a score of 23 or higher on the speaking portion (MA and AuD) and 79 Internet-based (PhD); IELTS - an overall band score of 7.5 (MA and AuD) and 6.5 (PhD); PTE-Academic - a score of 73 (MA and AuD) and 58 (PhD).
+- Applicants whose native language is not English must submit official scores for either the TOEFL, the academic module of the IELTS examination, or the PTE-Academic examination, taken with in the last two years.
+No waivers are allowed.
+Minimum acceptable scores to be considered for admission are: TOEFL - 100 Internet-based with a score of 23 or higher on the speaking portion; IELTS - an overall band score of 7.5; PTE-Academic - a score of 73.

-- AuD and PhD only: Completion of interview with program faculty/clinical supervisors, which will include (but not be limited to) an assessment of academic potential, motivation and commitment to the profession, and interpersonal and communication skills.
+- Completion of interview with program faculty/clinical supervisors, which will include (but not be limited to) an assessment of academic potential, motivation and commitment to the profession, and interpersonal and communication skills.
 Not all applicants will be offered an interview.

 Admission to the CSD PhD program is restricted to those students whose abilities, experience and previous coursework indicate that they are likely to be able to complete the doctoral program successfully.
 It is expected that the applicant will have acquired sufficient knowledge in communication sciences and disorders to be prepared for entry into an integrated program of advanced study and research.
 Applications are reviewed on a continuing basis.